ClarkeMacArthur/punstagram/README.md

 # punstagram
-A fun little app that lets your search for fun dadjokes!
+A fun little app that lets you search for fun dadjokes!